Advancing the Mission

 First Assembly Christian School is one of the best values for private education in the Mid-South.
 Tuition is comparable with or lower than tuition at other area private college preparatory Christian schools, yet FACS students consistently score well above national norms on standardized tests and college entrance exams.
 Almost all of our graduates continue on to postsecondary education.
 Tuition at FACS also is consistently lower than Tennessee public school per-student expenditures.

 To maintain excellence at a reasonable cost requires careful budgeting.
-As we continuously seek to improve programs and services, we rely on donations for special projects, for tuition assistance to help needy families, and for endowment support.
+As we continuously seek to improve programs and services, we rely on donations for special projects and on gifts to the Endowment Fund; the Fund helps us to attract strong faculty and to provide tuition assistance for families who could not otherwise afford a Christian education.
+Donors are encouraged to consider cash contributions, gifts of stock or physical property, and bequests.

 Recent Major Gifts